VRM in the States: South Carolina

 - South Carolina implemented online registration at a cost of approximately $130,000.

-- Between November 2012 and November 2014, 5.2% of all new voter registration applications were received online.
+- Between November 2014 and November 2016, the state received 67,342 new voter registration applications through its online portal.